 Telomere basics and why you should measure them with TeloMe

-- 3) Recent studies also show that telomere length and resulting risk factors are not fixed and can be altered through various interventions.
-However, initial reports suggest that these approaches can shift average telomere length and proportion of short telomeres in a counterintuitive manner.
-For example, activation of the enzyme telomerase (which lengthens telomeres) is thought to preserve cells and their functions, and published reports of studies in experimental animals show that telomerase activation by a commonly used therapy improves measures of overall health; however, telomerase activated in this manner works preferentially on very short telomeres and one result is that the relative proportion of short telomeres is increased.
-This increase in the proportion of the shortest telomeres causes average length to go down.
-In summary, average telomere length goes down and proportion of short telomeres goes up.
+- 3) Recent studies also show that telomere length is not fixed and can be altered through various interventions.
+However, initial reports suggest that these approaches can shift the overall average length and proportion of short telomeres, and indicators of health, in a counterintuitive manner.
+For example, telomerase activation is thought to preserve cells and their functions, and published reports show that telomerase activation therapy in experimental animals improves measures of overall health .
+Preliminary reports in people show similar outcomes .
+However, telomerase activated in this manner works preferentially on very short telomeres and one result is that the relative proportion of short telomeres is increased.
+This increase causes average length to go down in many subjects.
+In other words, health appears to improve even though average telomere length goes down and proportion of short telomeres goes up.

 The telomerase activator TA-65 elongates short telomeres and increases health span of adult/old mice without increasing cancer incidence.
 Bernardes de Jesus B, Schneeberger K, Vera E, Tejera A, Harley CB, Blasco MA.
 Aging Cell, 2011 Aug;10(4):604-21.
 Epub 2011 Apr 14.

 A natural product telomerase activator as part of a health maintenance program.
 Harley CB, Liu W, Blasco M, Vera E, Andrews WH, Briggs LA, Raffaele JM.
 Rejuvenation Research 2011 Feb;14(1):45-56.
 PMID: 20822369